-Pursuant to 40 CFR 35.3555 (b), the State will conduct a meaningful public review during the development of the SFY 2022 IUP.
-The DWSRF Loan Program has public noticed the Amended and Restated IUP on the SRF Loan Program website from June 22, 2022, to July 13, 2022.
-Each quarter the PPL are public noticed for a two-week period.
-Further detail on public notices of the PPL can be found in Exhibit B. Copies of this proposed IUP and PPLs are also available to the public upon request.
-The PPLs are posted on the SRF Loan Program website.
+Pursuant to 40 CFR 35.3555 (b), the State will conduct a meaningful public review during the development of the SFY 2023 IUP.
+The DWSRF Loan Program has public noticed the Amended and Restated IUP on the SRF Loan Program website from September 12, 2022, to October 3, 2022.
+Each quarter the PPL are public noticed for a three-week period.
+Further detail on public notices of the PPL can be found in Exhibit B. Copies of this proposed IUP and PPLs are also available to the public upon request and posted on the SRF Loan Program website.

+Within the public comment period, the Authority received a joint written response from the Environmental Policy Innovation Center (EPIC), Alliance for the Great Lakes, Freshwater Future, and Hoosier Environmental Council.
+The comments provided suggestions on amendments to the Indiana definition of Disadvantaged Community with a goal of equitable distribution of DWSRF funding, and suggestions for additional clarity in the allocation of additional subsidization funds, and the prioritization of projects.
+Through SFY 2023 the Authority will take the recommendations received under advisement and if deemed appropriate may update and modify scoring systems and Disadvantaged Community criteria utilized in SFY 2024.
 The Authority provides outreach to various groups, organizations associated with Indiana communities by presenting at relevant conferences (Regional meetings, conducted by the Authority or the Authority's contractors, AWWA, EWIG, etc.) and informing the public of the public review comment period of the DW IUP through targeted mailings.
-The Spring 2022 SRF newsletter encouraged public comment for the Indiana IUPs.
+The Spring 2023 SRF newsletter encouraged public comment for the Indiana IUPs.
 The Newsletter is emailed to Financial Advisors, Engineering Firms, Bond Counsels, and other interested parties.